Cancer of the Cervix

 Weakened immune system: Our immune system helps our body fight infections.
 Therefore, medications and diseases that diminish the immune system can increase a woman’s risk of HPV infections, thereby increasing the risk of cervical cancer.
 Examples of medications that suppress the immune systems are corticosteroids (used over a long period of time) and chemotherapy drugs.
 Women infected with the human immunodeficiency virus (HIV) have an increased risk of developing precancerous cervical changes with an HPV infection.

 Diethylstilbestrol (DES): DES was a form of estrogen used during pregnancy between 1940 and 1971.
-Some studies have suggested that DES-exposed daughters may be at increased risk of developing precancerous cervical cancer and squamous cell carcinoma of the cervix.
+Some studies have suggested that DES-exposed daughters may be at increased risk of developing precancerous cervical cancer and clear-cell adenocarcinoma of the cervix and vagina.

 Age: Most cases of cervical cancer tend to occur in women younger than 50 years of age.